CXwudi/qbittorrent-add-trackers/README.md

 # qBittorrent Add Trackers

-A small flask app that automatically adds trackers to qBittorrent when new torrents are added.
+A small flask app that automatically adds trackers to qBittorrent when a new torrent is added.

-It simply just exposed a `PATCH /torrents/{hash}` endpoint that triggers the tracker addition process, and qBittorrent can be configured to run the script when a torrent is added.
+It simply just exposed a `PATCH /torrents/{hash}` endpoint that triggers the tracker addition process, and qBittorrent can be configured to run the a script to call that endpoint when a torrent is added.

 ## Features